 The primary thing that differentiates this push up variation from the rest is your body’s angle.
 Here, the goal is to have your body remain a bit more upright than usual.
 In doing so, you have to push a smaller percentage of your body weight and have an easier time with the exercise.

 The more vertical your body is, the easier push up is to perform.
 For example, if you push yourself off a wall, there is barely any resistance.
 The lower you go, the more difficult it gets.
-For example, if you push off a chair, you have more resistance.
+For example, if you push off a chair or low table, you have more resistance.

 - Decline push ups